 The problem with many security pitches is they’re focused on solving today’s problems.

-“If you start with ‘fear’ I’m already not listening,” said Elliot Lewis, president and chief architect, Lewis Security Consulting.
+“If you start with ‘fear’ I’m already not listening,” said Elliot Lewis, CEO, Keyavi Data.
 “That’s a ‘flash in the pan trying to capitalize on current fear mongering in the press rather than providing an intelligent solution to challenges that I’m going to face as I grow my business.”

 The best vendors understand this model said Lewis: “They start with ‘we understand your business issues and here’s how our security solution can help enable your business.’”